hove-io/navitia_sdk_docs/journey/ios/3.4.5/screens.md

 In this screen, the user can choose the departure and the arrival of his itinerary.
 While typing in the target field, a list of options is shown below the field.
 The user can simply choose one of the suggested options and mark it as a departure or as an arrival point.

-The suggested options are grouped in sections, it's whether a stop/station, an address or a point of interest.
+The suggested options are grouped in sections, it's whether a station, an address or a point of interest.
 In this screen, a geolocation service is used to get the user location and translate it into a readable address.
 Therefore, another option is given and it allows the user to set his position as a departure or an arrival of the itinerary.

 A history feature is added to this screen, allowing the user to choose from the previous selected items.
 The `maxHistory` parameter defines the maximum number of items to show in the history list.